-- Our draft decision is to increase Transpower's opex allowance that applies to Transpower's price path for DY23 by \$4.3 million.
-This increases the total opex allowance under clause 29.1.6(c) of the Transpower IPP determination for DY23 from \$286.0 million to \$290.3 million. - The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 are for fungible annual pools of opex.
-The increase for the TPM implementation opex is additional to the original DY23 amount set out in the Transpower IPP determination. - 3.23 If we did not increase the pooled opex allowance for DY23, the current revenue and expenditure wash-up mechanism in Schedule E of the Transpower IPP determination would treat any expenditure on the TPM as an overspend of opex.
-This would not allow Transpower to record its TPM opex as a wash-up entry in its EV account, nor to recover the amount as future revenue. - The opex allowance for DY23 for TPM implementation for the purposes of the price path is calculated on a comparable basis to the amount of \$286.0 million opex allowance provided for in clause 29.1.6(c) of the Transpower IPP determination.
-This calculation basis excludes operating lease payments capitalised in accordance with the Transpower Input Methodologies Determination 2010 [2012] NZCC 17, as amended, (Transpower IMs). - 3.25 The effect of making the change to the \$286.0 million forecast opex amount is that the updated opex allowance will be used in the wash-up building blocks calculation under clause 29 and Schedule E of the Transpower IPP determination for DY23.
+- 3.24 The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 are for fungible annual pools of opex.
+The increase for the TPM implementation opex is additional to the original DY23 amount set out in the Transpower IPP determination. - 3.25 If we did not increase the pooled opex allowance for DY23, the current revenue and expenditure wash-up mechanism in Schedule E of the Transpower IPP determination would treat any expenditure on the TPM as an overspend of opex.
+This would not allow Transpower to record its TPM opex as a wash-up entry in its EV account, nor to recover the amount as future revenue. - 3.26 The opex allowance for DY23 for TPM implementation for the purposes of the price path is calculated on a comparable basis to the amount of \$286.0 million opex allowance provided for in clause 29.1.6(c) of the Transpower IPP determination.
+This calculation basis excludes operating lease payments capitalised in accordance with the Transpower Input Methodologies Determination 2010 [2012] NZCC 17, as amended, (Transpower IMs). - 3.27 The effect of making the change to the current \$286.0 million opex allowance amount is that the amended opex allowance of \$290.3 million will be used in the wash-up building blocks calculation under clause 29 and Schedule E of the Transpower IPP determination for DY23. - 3.28 This will allow Transpower to recover the expenditure in the RCP4 price path (Transpower's next individual price-quality path that will apply for the regulatory period after RCP3).
+This mechanism is described in our 2019 Reasons paper.